What is a cartel?

 - Market sharing: Competitors illegally agree on which locations each of them can or cannot operate in, or customers to whom they can or cannot sell.
-They also divide locations and/or consumers up among competitors.

 - Limiting production: Competitors illegally agree to control the amount of goods or services provided, in order to ensure that prices remain high.

 Cartels are illegal throughout the European Union.
 Indeed, throughout the world, cartels are recognised as the most serious breach of competition law.

 What’s the harm?